 Then, form the dough into a ball and wrap in plastic wrap and refrigerate it for at least 30 minutes.
 If you can’t make the cookies right away, you can refrigerate the dough ball for up to 3 days.

 Step Two: Roll the Dough and Cut the Cookies

-Option #1: Flour Method.
-On a lightly floured surface, roll out the dough to 1/4 inch thickness.
-Cut into desired shapes with cookie cutters.
-Place them about 1 – 2 inches apart cookie on sheets.
+Option #1 — Flour Method: On a lightly floured surface, roll out the dough to 1/4 inch thickness.
+Cut it into desired shapes with cookie cutters.
+Place them about 1 – 2 inches apart on a cookie sheet.

 Whichever rolling method you use, be sure to roll again any unused cookie dough and cut into desired shapes.

-Bake for 10 to 12 minutes, until bottoms and edges just start to get light brown.
+Bake the cookies for 10 — 12 minutes, until the bottoms and edges just start to get lightly browned.
 I like a softer cookie in the middle so I pull them out exactly at 10 minutes.

 Allow the cookies to sit on the baking sheet for 1 – 2 minutes, then transfer to a wire rack to cool completely.
 Store in an airtight container.

 Sugar Cookie Royal Frosting Recipe